How to Get Renters to Pay Rent

 - set up a time to speak with them personally via phone to discuss their situation

-- when asked for a concession/delay in rent payment, ask in turn for bank statements, credit card statements, car payments, investment accounts, utility bills, insurance bills etc.
+- when asked for a concession/delay in rent payment, ask them in turn for bank statements, credit card statements, car payments, investment accounts, utility bills, insurance bills, etc.

 - use your property management tenant portal for informational use only (don’t use threats or demands in this channel because they will stop using it)